 The education of nearly five decades of women and over 550 awardees at Stetson University was made possible by the generosity of the Lettie Pate Whitehead Foundation through a named scholarship award.
-In 2018, after seeing the success of other community-based scholarship programs on campus, the Lettie Pate Whitehead Scholars Program was founded in an effort to build community and implement a curriculum to encourage students to be more intentional about planning, goal-setting, and reflection during their academic career.
+In 2018, after seeing the success of other leadership programs on campus, the Whitehead Scholars Program was founded in an effort to build community and implement a curriculum to encourage students to be more intentional about planning, goal-setting, and reflection during their academic career.
 Read more about the Lettie Pate Whitehead Foundation.

 Mission and Purpose